pszufe/OpenStreetMapX.jl/README.md

 Compared to the original package major changes include among many others:

-- `LightGraphs.jl` is used for map data storage
+- Nwe `Graphs.jl` is used for map data storage
 - Several changes with routing algorithm (currently finding a route in a 1 million people city takes around 150ms)
 - Added support for using Google Maps API for routing
 - Data structure adjustment to make the library more suitable to run simulations of cities.